iancleary/ubuntu-dev-playbook/docs/shell-configuration.md

 Investigate this folder and your
-~/.bashrc, ~/.zshrc, etc. files will become simpler and more maintable! 🚀
+~/.bashrc, ~/.zshrc, etc. files will become simpler and more maintainable! 🚀

 > Let's stuff a few more lines of configuration into that file, it will be fine 😬😬😬😬.

 Tl;dr is that most shells source all files in that folder, similar to `source ~/.bashrc` on a fresh Ubuntu install.
-The main advantage for using the `/etc/profile.d/` folder is that it is modular and maintable.
+The main advantage for using the `/etc/profile.d/` folder is that it is modular and maintainable.

 Fast forward to your using that folder as it was intended.